True Experiences and Reviews from Real Therapists and Patients

 “Music is my inspiration, my escape from sadness and loneliness and pain.
 When I start to sing it opens up my mind and I think ‘there’s nothing I can’t do.'” - A review from Trevor

-Laura's story is about a young Inuit girl who had to relocate from their home in Canada to receive treatment for her illness.
+Laura's story is about a young Inuit girl who had to relocate from her home in Canada to receive treatment for her illness.
 In addition to the language barrier, she was very shy but intrigued by her initial session.
-Once Ruth, the music therapist, learned that her dad was a drum player, he was invited to the session where he and Laura both used instruments to play and sing songs of their native tongue.
+Once Ruth, the music therapist, learned that Laura's dad was a drum player, he was invited to the session where he and Laura both used instruments to play and sing songs of their native tongue.

 If you or a loved one is interested in trying music therapy to write your own success story, reach out to Incadence.
-If you have a story or would like to share your experience with how music therapy has helped you in the past, please comment below.